-The Port's Municipal Separate Storm Sewer System Permit (Municipal Permit) focuses on best management practices (BMPs) and Operations and Maintenance standards.
+The Port's Municipal Separate Storm Sewer System Permit (MS4 permit) focuses on best management practices (BMPs) and Operations and Maintenance standards.
 The Water Quality (WQ) Team supports our customers in meeting their environmental obligations through technical support, research, and training.
-This permit affects every tenant and operation on Port-owned property whether the tenant has an Industrial Stormwater General Permit or not.
+This permit affects every tenant and operation on Port-owned property whether the tenant has an Industrial Stormwater General Permit (ISGP) or not.

 The Port updated its Stormwater Management Manual to provide guidance to current and future tenants and customers with facilities and operations at the Port and licensed NWSA properties.
-The goal is to assist tenants so that their facilities are compliant under the P's Municipal permit.
+The goal is to assist tenants so that their facilities are compliant under the Port's MS4 permit.

 The WQ Team provides technical assistance and recommends BMPs, treatment selection guidance, and compliance tools, when requested by tenants to help them meet their compliance obligations.
 Annually, the Port WQ Team holds a training conference for Port tenants and neighbors.
+In 2022, the American Public Ports Association recognized the Port's achievements in educating and supporting our tenants by awarding the Port a Lighthouse Award for Stakeholder Awareness, Education & Involvement: Port of Tacoma -- Educational Tools for Managing Stormwater at the Port of Tacoma: Resources for our tenants, customers, and community.

 In 2020, the WQ Team performed a deep dive into surface water rates the City of Tacoma charges to Port properties.
-Staff found some discrepancies on 35 parcels and have largely worked through those with the City of Tacoma. , the Port continues to work with the City and look for alternative durable, sufficient funding option for its infrastructure.
+Staff found some discrepancies on 35 parcels and have largely worked through those with the City of Tacoma, the Port continues to work with the City on overwater structures and look for an alternative durable, sufficient funding option for its infrastructure.
+The WQ team expects to wrap up this work in 2023.